APOYS/mepigram_released/README.md

 # mEpigram

-This tool allows users to find methylated motifs in CpG context.
+This tool allows users to find methylated motifs in CpG context and also motifs that contain modified bases.

 Version 0.05